Create an Airwallex account today

 3. Security and fraud prevention

-Pick a PCI DSS-compliant provider with built-in fraud detection and dispute management tools to help keep your transactions secure.
+Pick a PCI DSS-compliant provider with built-in fraud detection and dispute management tools that keep your transactions secure.

 4. Settlement and payout flexibility

-Look for features like like-for-like settlement and multi-currency wallets to avoid forced conversions and improve cash flow control.
+Look for features like like-for-like settlement and multi-currency wallets that help you avoid forced conversions and give you better cash flow control.

 5. Value-added services

-Some providers offer extras like card issuing, FX management, and expense tracking, which reduces your need for separate tools.
+Some providers offer extras like card issuing, FX management and expense tracking – so you don't need separate tools.

 6. Scalability